 Gordon W. Cowden, 51

 Cowden took his two teenage children to the theater.
-His children escaped unharmed, according to California's Ventura County Star.
+His children escaped unharmed.

-A family spokesman described Cowden as a "loving father, outdoorsman and small-business owner," according to the Star.
+A family spokesman described Cowden as a "loving father, outdoorsman and small-business owner," according to the Ventura County Star in California.

 "Cowden was a true Texas gentleman that loved life and his family.
 A quick-witted world traveler with a keen sense of humor, he will be remembered for his devotion to his children and for always trying his best to do the right thing, no matter the obstacle."